raphaelquintao/QCarLauncherPreview/README.md

 - Modern UI for easy navigation!
 - Partial integration with [this headunit](https://pt.aliexpress.com/item/1005005875430250.html) for AUDI
 - DeeLife TPMS MU7J-5 support (other versions might work, but who knows?)
+- Only Spotify and Google Maps integration for now (more apps might come later)

 ## Status
 - Still in development, and honestly, it might stay that way forever